olPoot-EN/online-tuning-exercise-proof-of-concept/PRD.md

 ## Approval and Change Management

-This PRD defines the complete scope and requirements for the Reactive Capability Exercise browser migration project.
+This PRD defines the complete scope and requirements for the Voltage Tuning Exercise browser migration project.
 Any changes to these requirements must be explicitly approved and documented as amendments to this document.

 **Document Version**: 1.0
 **Last Updated**: [Date]